-UOB's responsibility for risk management starts at the top with our Board overseeing a governance structure that is designed to ensure that the Group's business activities are:
+UOB's responsibility for risk management starts at the top with the Board overseeing a governance structure that is designed to ensure that the Group's business activities are:

-- conducted in a safe and sound manner and in line with the highest standards of professionalism; - consistent with the Group's overall business strategy and risk appetite; and - subject to adequate risk management and internal controls.
+- conducted in a safe and sound manner and in line with the highest standards of professionalism; - consistent with the Group's overall business strategy and risk appetite; and - subjected to adequate risk management and internal controls.

-In this regard, the Board is supported by the Board Risk Management Committee (BRMC).
+In this regard, the Board is assisted by the Board Risk Management Committee (BRMC).
+The BRMC reviews the overall risk appetite and level of risk capital to be maintained for the Group.

 The CEO has established senior management committees to assist in making business decisions with due consideration to risks and returns.
-The main senior management committees involved in this are the Management Executive Committee, Asset and Liability Committee (ALCO), Credit Committee (CC), Operational Risk Management Committee (ORMC) and the Risk and Capital Committee (RCC).
+The main senior management committees involved in this are the Management Executive Committee,

+Asset and Liability Committee (ALCO), Credit Committee (CC), Operational Risk Management Committee (ORMC) and the Risk and Capital Committee (RCC).
 These committees also assist the BRMC in specific risk areas.

-The BRMC reviews the overall risk appetite and level of risk capital to maintain for the Group.
-Senior Management and the senior management committees are authorised to delegate risk appetite limits by location, business lines, and/or broad product lines.
+Senior Management and the senior management committees are authorised to delegate risk appetite limits by location, business lines and/or broad product lines.

 Risk management is also the responsibility of every employee within the Group.
-Robust risk governance and accountability are embedded in our culture through an established framework that ensures appropriate oversight and accountability for the effective management of risk throughout the Group and across risk types.
-This is executed through an organisation control structure that provides three "lines-of-defence" as follows:
+Risk awareness and accountability are embedded in our culture through an established framework that ensures appropriate oversight and accountability for the effective management of risk throughout the Group and across risk types.
+This is executed through an organisational control structure that provides three "lines-of-defence" as follows:

-First line of defence - The Risk Owner:
+First Line of Defence - The Risk Owner:

-The business and business support functions have primary responsibility for implementing and executing effective controls for the management of risks arising from their business activities.
+The business and support functions have primary responsibility for implementing and executing effective controls for the management of risks arising from their business activities.
 This includes establishing adequate managerial and supervisory controls to ensure compliance with approved risk policies, appetite, limits and controls and to highlight control breakdowns, inadequacy of processes and unexpected risk events.

-Second line of defence - Risk Oversight:
+Second Line of Defence - Risk Oversight:

 The risk and control oversight functions (such as Group Risk Management and Group Compliance), the Chief Risk Officer (CRO) and the senior management committees provide the second line of defence.

-The risk and control oversight functions support the Group's strategy of balancing growth with stability by facilitating business development within a prudent, consistent and efficient risk management framework.
-This includes setting risk policies, frameworks, risk appetite and limits within which the business functions must operate.
-The risk and control functions are also responsible for the independent review and monitoring of the Group's risk profile and highlight any significant vulnerabilities and risk issues to the respective management committees.
+The risk and control oversight functions support the Group's strategy of balancing growth with stability by establishing risk frameworks, policies, appetite and limits within which the business functions must operate.
+The risk and control oversight functions are also responsible for the independent review and monitoring of the Group's risk profile and highlighting any significant vulnerabilities and risk issues to the respective management committees.